 Also, please don’t feed the monkeys that hang around.
 They’re obviously used to humans but are still wild animals that aren’t meant to eat our food.
 There are signs asking tourists not to feed them which, unfortunately, we saw many people disregarding.

 A SkyCab ticket for non-Malaysian adults is RM55, and children 2-12 are RM40.
 This also includes entrance to the SkyDome, SkyRex, and 3D Art Museum.

 You can also pay a premium for the Express Lane, and other packages are available which include more attractions.

 It’s a very touristy thing to do, and our kids liked it but not enough for me to recommend it as a must-do experience.
-If you’d like to see the amazing views and learn a bit of history along the way you’ll enjoy it, but if you don’t like big crowds or pushy salespeople, then don’t bother.
+If you’d like to see the amazing views and learn a bit of history along the way you’ll probably enjoy it, but if you don’t like big crowds or pushy salespeople, then don’t bother.

 3D Art in Paradise Langkawi

 These amazing art installations are popping up all over the world.
 They’re a visual treat, with huge, detailed artworks all over the walls and floors that you can step into.
 When photographed, it appears as if you really are in the scene thanks to clever positioning.

 We spent quite awhile exploring all of the different zones and getting some great photos.
 It was a lot of fun, for kids and adults equally!
 There was a huge range of visitors there with us and it really is a fun activity for any age to enjoy.